6th December, 2016 in Electric bike news

 With the global growth of e-bike sales, 2016 has seen the entry of new players to the motor market, how is the Nidec motor different to the competition?

 The motor uses a 48V system, rather than 36V, and it has several interesting innovations.
 Firstly, there is a fourth sensor that measures the angle of the bike.
 This improves the motor control when riding and moving off on a slope.
 Secondly, it freewheels at the bottom bracket of the motor.
 This makes the motor more efficient and lighter to ride without assistance compared to other mid-motors.
 Thirdly, the motor is extremely slim and has the smallest Q-factor among competing mid-motors.
 This makes it more comfortable to ride as your feet are closer together when pedalling.
 Lastly, thanks to Nidec Copal’s expertise in automotive control technology, the motor is highly efficient.
 This equates to more power, less weight and a better range.
 In Nidec Copal’s benchmark test performed against a main European mid-motor manufacturer, the maximum range was almost the same but the average travelling speed was 25% faster.

-Why did the VIT-S take three years to develop?
+Why did the VIT-S take four years to develop?

 We started the project near the beginning of the development of the motor, so it meant that we had to make changes to the bike as the motor evolved.
 The motor went through three hardware versions and quite a few software changes.
 The bike also went through three versions of prototypes as well.